 Fast food establishments, or as the industry knows it, quick service establishments, are defined as having price points at $4 to $7 per meal, offer limited menus, and are counter-service.

 Food empires like McDonalds, Taco Bell, In-n-Out and many others have become household names.
 And quick service is making a quick buck – the fast food industry in the US is worth nearly 200 billion dollars.

 The “it” concept right now is fast casual.
 True to its name, fast casual is a hybrid of fast food and casual dining.
 More specifically, Wikipedia says that a fast casual restaurant does not offer full table service, but promises higher quality food than other fast food restaurants.
 This usually means counter service, with an upscale ambiance and fresher ingredients.

 This concept has been championed by major players like Qdoba, Five Guys, Firehouse Subs, Panera Bread, WingStop, Chipotle, among many others.
 To quantify its popularity, Franchise Help reported that since 1999 fast casual has grown 500%, exemplifying its disruption in the dormant food industry.

 Casual dining has price points at around $15 per meal, offers a full menu as well as table service.
 Popular casual dining concepts such as TGI Fridays and Applebee’s are known for moderately-priced food in a casual atmosphere.

 Fine dining restaurants can range in fanciness.
 But they are defined as full service restaurants, with high-quality foods, and the finest in decor and service.
 Notably, it is the highest price of all the restaurant concepts.

-Revel’s powerful Point of Sale technology can help bring your restaurant concept to life.
+Revel’s powerful iPad POS System can help bring your restaurant concept to life.
 From table management tools and delivery technology to customer and employee management – get started with Revel.
-Learn more about our features here.
+Learn more about Point of Sale Software Features.